wp-plugins/bestbooks/readme.txt

 == Credits ==

-We make honorable mention to anyone who helps make Mavis HTTPS to HTTP Redirect a better plugin!
+We make honorable mention to anyone who helps make Bestbooks for Wordpress a better plugin!

 == Contact ==